natura-cosmeticos/natds-ios/README.md

 ## How to add icons
 This library does not have the Design System icons.
 Since version `3.0.0`, they're stored in the separate icon library [NatDSIcons](https://cocoapods.org/pods/NatDSIcons), which can also be used with Cocoapods.

-To use the icons, specify their pod your `Podfile`:
+To use the icons, specify their pod in your `Podfile`:

 ```ruby
 target '<Your Target Name>' do